Ahemdabdelkader/Prediction-Assignment-Writeup/README.md

 # Prediction-Assignment-Writeup
+PeerThe goal of this project is to predict the manner in which people did the exercise.

-Peer-graded Assignment: Prediction Assignment Writeup
+The data for this project come from this source: http://groupware.les.inf.puc-rio.br/har.-graded Assignment: Prediction Assignment Writeup